charlottecrevier/how-to/README.md

-# Cloud-Optimized Geospatial Data Access
+# Cloud Optimized Geospatial Data Access
 Non-exhaustive best practices and tutorials using open-source library for Cloud Optimized data access for Government of Canada data collections.